 Essentially, the immune system increases blood circulation to the injured area, instigates infection-fighting heat, and sends white blood cells and other chemicals to ward off bacteria and mend damaged cells.
 When it’s doing that job, inflammation can be a good thing.
 But long-term harm happens when the body continuously produces low-grade inflammation.
 Several chronic inflammatory conditions or diseases, such as psoriasis, arthritis, and asthma can overdrive the immune system and attack healthy tissues.

-The anti-inflammatory diet isn’t one specific diet.
+The anti-inflammatory meal plan or diet isn’t one specific diet.
 It’s really a scientifically based way of eating that optimizes your health by bringing more nourishment to the body.
 The basic premise behind the anti-inflammatory style of eating is simple: When you add nutrients such as fiber, vitamins, minerals, essential fatty acids, and phytonutrients (plant-based compounds) to your meals, you decrease inflammation.